rlawhdals/Bayes_CNN/README.md

 Jong Hyeon Lee, Jongmin Kim, Heesang Lee, and Jaewoo Park (2025).
 **A Delayed Acceptance Auxiliary Variable MCMC for Spatial Models with Intractable Likelihood Functions.**

-Instructions for running the emulator and DA-AVM algorithms are provided in their respective directories.

 # 0. Software Environment

 This analysis was conducted using the following environment: